Stari Grad plain Hvar Island

 Dry-wall, source: commons.wikimedia.org, author: Joadl

-This construction method is common to Mediterranean countries and as such it is listed in the UNESCO world heritage list in 2018.
-Hvar island was singled out because of Starigrad Plain and dry walls that were built there since the time of ancient Greeks.
+This construction method is common in Mediterranean countries.
+It was listed on the UNESCO World Heritage List in 2018.
+Hvar Island was singled out because of the Starigrad Plain and the dry walls that were built since the time of the ancient Greeks.

 Procession to the Cross

-Dating back to 15thcentury The Procession to the Cross express a unique form of piety, cultural and religious identity of the people living in a central part of Hvar Island.
+Dating back to the 15th century The Procession to the Cross expresses a unique form of piety, and cultural and religious identity of the people living in a central part of Hvar Island.
 The Procession has been taking place uninterrupted for over five centuries.

 The Procession to the Cross

-As a part of Easter festivities, The Procession to the Cross starts during the night on Maundy Thursday.
-Procession consists of six separate processions which leaves simultaneously from six parishes.
-Processions moves clockwise and they must not meet one another, or according to the local belief great misfortune will happen.
+As a part of Easter festivities, The Procession to the Cross starts on the Maundy Thursday night.
+The procession consists of six separate processions which leaves simultaneously from six parishes.
+Processions move clockwise.
+They must not meet one another, or according to the local belief great misfortune will happen.

 The Procession to the Cross

-During the procession all six individual procession visits all six churches and end up in the church from which they started.
+During the procession, all six individual processions visit all six churches and end up in the church from which they started.

-Procession is led by cross-bearer holding the cross covered with black veil.
+The procession is led by the cross-bearer holding the cross covered with a black veil.
 It is a great honor to be a cross-bearer and some wait for over 20 years to get their turn.

 The Procession to the Cross